jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 docker-compose up
 ```

-:point_right: Browse to http://localhost:5000
+:point_right: Browse to [localhost:5000](http://localhost:5000) and [localhost:5000/tweets](http://localhost:5000/tweets).

+Yes, still the same errors as before !
 Here, we have not changed much, as we only have one service (web) in our `docker-compose.yml` file, that relies on our previously defined `Dockerfile`.
 So in a way, we have only changed - so far - the way to run our container !
 But we will do more now ...

 :point_right: You can now exit your container using `CTRL-C`